HomeRight ArrowEducation

 As you niche down into sports, you'll find that different books treat things differently.

-For example, you should almost always make golf finishing position bets at BetMGM, because they pay out ties in full.
+For example, at BetMGM, they pay out ties in full for golf finishing position bets.
 If you bet a golfer to finish Top 20 at 10-1 and he ties for 20th with five other golfers, most books will pay you out at 2-1 instead.
 At MGM, you'll get the full amount.

 5. Timing